jsangiolo92/poke-search/README.md

 ## Installing / Running Locally
 While certainly not intended to be run via localhost, it is possible to do so.
 Please note, these steps will involve creating/modifying files labeled for production, however, the NODE_ENV value will be set to 'development' - this is intentional.
 ```
-// from the root directory build the frontend and backend apps
-sh build-all.sh

 // rename the /backend/config/redis-dev.conf to backend/confg/redis-prod.conf

 // create an .env.production file in the /backend folder with the following values: